biannual-austrian-tda/biannual-austrian-tda-22.github.io/schedule.md

 # Schedule

-This is the preliminary schedule of the workshop.
-All slots are provided in Central European Time (CET) and Eastern Standard Time (EST) using a 24h format.
-Use [this time zone converter](https://www.thetimezoneconverter.com) to convert these times to your local time zone.
+This is the preliminary schedule for our meeting.
+All slots are provided in Central European Time (CET) in a 24h format.

-The poster sessions and discussions will be *live*.
-Poster sessions take place in the [Gather.Town instance of the workshop](https://neurips.gather.town/app/EfqcVjt6CmhKKeu0/TDA%20and%20Beyond%20@%20NeurIPS).
-Each poster listed for a specific session will have at least one of the authors available to answer any questions of participants.
-See below for a detailed breakdown of poster sessions.

 | **Time (CET)**                                            |  **Time (EST)**                                            | **Event**                   |
 | <span style="font-family: monospace;">08:00--08:15</span> |  <span style="font-family: monospace;">02:00--02:15</span> | Introduction                |